mightymaxworks/pickleplus/PICKLE_PLUS_ALGORITHM_DOCUMENT.md

 > **DECISION:** System B standardized across all platform components for consistent, sustainable point economy.

+> **IMPORTANT:** The Pickle+ algorithm does NOT include:
+> - Doubles bonuses (no +0.5 bonus for doubles matches)
+> - Streak bonuses (no points for winning/losing streaks)
+> - These are implementation errors and should be removed from all code

 ### **Age Group Multipliers** ⚡ **CONFIRMED FAIR**

 Age-based multipliers reward senior participation and acknowledge physical demands: